ncagle/DNS-over-HTTPS/HSTS.md

  - `CURLOPT_HSTS` - enable HSTS for this easy handle
  - `CURLOPT_HSTS_PRELOAD` - provide a set of preloaded HSTS host names
  - `CURLOPT_HSTS_FILE` - specify file name where to store the HSTS cache on close (and possibly read from at startup)

+## curl cmdline options

+ - `--hsts [filename]` - enable HSTS, use the file as HSTS cache.
+If filename is `.` (a single dot) then no file will be used, only in-memory cache.